sampsyo/cs6120/content/blog/2019-10-09-loops/index.md

 Processing speed has long surpassed that of memory in modern computation.
 Applications today deal with a massive amount of information that must at some point be held in memory.
-The overhead cost of transferring data continues to inhibit many.
+The overhead cost of transferring data continues to inhibit implementations if many applications.
 Furthermore, this task is becoming increasingly complex as computers depart from von Neumann towards heterogeneous architectures, inducing additional data transfer.